TuxVinyards/qqX/README.md

 # qqX

-## Safe & Powerful text based Quickemu Virtual Machine Manager
+## A Safe & Powerful text based Quickemu Virtual Machine Manager

 1.6.02 introduces a new Custom Boot system that can run Arm64, Risc-V and others.